logo

 [ADVERTISEMENT]

-The structure has a dome-like shape that measures 10 x 6 cm.
-It comes with an entrance at the side.
+The structure has a dome-like shape, measuring 10 x 6 cm, and features an entrance on the side.

 Instagram/ricky_goodyear_photography

-Their nests consist of fine grasses.
-They are lined with feathers and plant down.
+Their nests consist of fine grasses and are lined with feathers and plant down.

-Their nests consist of fine grasses.
-They are lined with feathers and plant down.
+Their nests consist of fine grasses and are lined with feathers and plant down.

 Instagram/stumilde_photography